Leonard Williams (defensive lineman): Seattle Seahawks

 On October 30, 2023, Williams was traded to the Seattle Seahawks in exchange for a second-round pick in the 2024 NFL draft (No. 47; later used on Tyler Nubin) and a fifth-round pick in the 2025 NFL draft.
-Due to the mid-season trade he would miss out on having a bye week during the season and he played in 18 regular season games during the 2023 season which was the first time a player would play 18 games in a season since the 1930 NFL season.
+Due to the mid-season trade, he would miss out on having a bye week during the 2023 season and played in 18 regular season games, becoming the first player to do so since the 1930 NFL season.
 In the 2023 season, Williams finished with 5.5 sacks, 62 total tackles (37 solo), and two passes defended.

 On March 12, 2024, Williams signed a three-year, $64.5 million contract extension with the Seahawks.

 On December 1, 2024, Williams scored his first NFL touchdown on a 92-yard interception return in the second quarter off Aaron Rodgers during a Week 13 game against his former team, the New York Jets.
-At 310 lbs, the return for a touchdown gave him the NFL record for the heaviest player ever to do so as the former Jet and former Giant secured a signature career moment at MetLife Stadium.
-Following his impressive Week 13 performance against the Jets, Williams was named NFC Player of the Week for the third time in his career.
-Williams was later named NFC Defensive Player Of The Month for December/January after recording six sacks and nine tackles during the timespan.
-In that season he made the Pro Bowl (replacing Jalen Carter) in which the NFC won.
+At 310 lbs, the return for a touchdown gave him the NFL record for the heaviest player ever to do so as the former Jet and Giant secured a signature career moment at MetLife Stadium.
+Following his impressive performance against the Jets, Williams was named NFC Player of the Week for the third time in his career.
+He was later named NFC Defensive Player Of The Month for December/January after recording six sacks and nine tackles during the timespan.
+He finished the 2024 season with 11 sacks, 64 tackles, one interception, and three passes defended.
+In that season, he made the Pro Bowl (replacing Jalen Carter) in which the NFC won.

 Williams was ranked as the 99th best player in the league on the NFL Top 100 Players of 2025.
+He finished the 2025 season with seven sacks, 62 total tackles, and one pass defended.
+Williams played in Super Bowl LX, winning his first Super Bowl championship when the Seahawks defeated the New England Patriots 29–13.

+On August 26, 2026, Williams signed a three-year, $90 million contract extension, with $56 million guaranteed.